thomasclarke1969/documentation/websdk/tutorials/conversations.md

 You should be able to run this, and when you create a new conversation, it should be selected.

 Recall that this Conversation does not yet exist on the server, and won't be sent to the server until we send a Message.
 We've simply selected the local copy of the Conversation.
-The ID of this Conversation is *also* local-only, and will be replaced with a permanent ID once its created on the server.
-So while you can use this Conversation's `id` property, be aware that its ID will change.